MobiSurvStd/MobiSurvStd/docs/src/format/persons.md

   - `"away"`: the person was away from home during that day
 - **Guarantees:**
   - The value is null *if and only if* `is_surveyed` is false.
-  - There is at least one trip defined for this person if the value is `"yes"`.
-  - There is no trip defined for this person if the value is `"no"` or `"away"`.

 ### `worked_during_surveyed_day`

-Whether the person worked during the surveyd day (usually the day before the interview).
+Whether the person worked during the surveyed day (usually the day before the interview).

 - **Modalities:**
   - `"yes:outside"`: the person worked outside from home